Mostly contracting random maps: Locally constant linear cocycles

 \end{mainprop}

-As before, if $A$ has almost one invariant subspace, $\lambda_1(\cdot)$ is H\"older continuous provide the simplicity of the first Lyapunov exponent and the exponential moment condition hold.
-Similar results were first obtained by Le Page~\cite{page1989regularite} for strongly irreducible cocycles and by Duarte and Baraviera~\cite{baraviera2019approximating} for continuous quasi-irreducible cocycles over a full shift on a compact metric spaces with a uniform metric.\footnote{Uniform metric: $\mathrm{D}(A,B)=\|A-B\|_\infty$ for $A,B\in \LPC$.
-Note that $\max\{\D(A,B),\delta_H(A,B)\} \leq \mathrm{D}(A,B)$.} Also, Tall and Viana~\cite{tall2020moduli} proved the H\"older continuity of $\lambda_1(\cdot)$ for locally constant linear cocycles in dimension $m=2$ with simple spectrum in the space of compactly supported probability distributions in $\mathrm{GL}(2)$ with respect to the distance $\delta_\mathcal{T}$ introduced above.
-Proposition~\ref{mainprop:linear-exponent-quasi} improves the previous results by considering average distance instead uniform metrics and allowing non-compactly supported measurable cocycles.
-In the compactly supported case, we can also extend the previous proposition for a class of non-quasi-irreduble cocycles.
-To do this, we introduce the following definition.
+As before, if \(A\) has at most one invariant subspace, then \(\lambda_1(\cdot)\) is H\"older continuous, provided that the first Lyapunov exponent is simple and the exponential moment condition holds.
+Similar results were first obtained by Le Page~\cite{page1989regularite} for strongly irreducible cocycles, and by Duarte and Baraviera~\cite{baraviera2019approximating} for continuous quasi-irreducible cocycles over a full shift on a compact metric space endowed with a uniform metric.\footnote{\ \ \(\mathrm{D}^+(A,B)=\|A-B\|_\infty\) for \(A,B\in \LPC\).
+Note that \(\Dp(A,B) \leq \mathrm{D}^+(A,B)\).} Moreover, Tall and Viana~\cite{tall2020moduli} proved the H\"older continuity of \(\lambda_1(\cdot)\) for locally constant linear cocycles in dimension \(m=2\) with simple spectrum, in the space of compactly supported probability distributions on \(\mathrm{GL}(2)\), with respect to the distance \(\delta_\mathcal{T}\) introduced above.
+Proposition~\ref{mainprop:linear-exponent-quasi} improves these results by considering average distances instead of uniform metrics and by allowing measurable cocycles that are not compactly supported.
+In the compactly supported case, we can further extend Proposition~\ref{mainprop:linear-exponent-quasi} to a class of cocycles that are not necessarily quasi-irreducible.
+To do so, we introduce the following definition.